stacks-network/stacks/docs/explorer-installation.md

 Developers can run a copy of the Blockstack name explorer.

-Note that installation requires Ubunto 16.04.1 LTS and a user with root privileges.
+Note that installation requires Ubuntu 16.04.1 LTS and a user with root privileges.

 To install the explorer, one must first set up a name explorer API and then set up a bitcore node, configured with the explorer frontend and a reference to the name explorer API.